HPI-Information-Systems/DQ4AI/README.md

 # The Effects of Data Quality on Machine Learning Performance

 The code in this repository is the code used in our experimental study to explore the correlation between data quality and ML-models performance.
-We oprn source it to support the repetability of our analysis.
+We open source it to support the repeatability of our analysis.

 You can find all the results in our technical report from [here](https://arxiv.org/abs/2207.14529).
-A version of this report is submited and under review.
+A version of this report is submitted as a paper and under review.

 ## Abstract
 Modern artificial intelligence (AI) applications require large quantities of training and test data.
 This need creates critical challenges not only concerning the availability of such data, but also regarding its quality.
 For example, incomplete, erroneous or inappropriate training data can lead to unreliable models that produce ultimately poor decisions.